kennanmell/Handoff/README.md

 -------------- How to download our software:

-After the installation of our toolset is complete, you must clone our repository.
-Run the following command:
+After the installation of our toolset is complete, you can either clone or download a .zip of our repository.
+To download the zip, click on this link: https://github.com/kennanmell/Handoff/archive/master.zip Run the following command to clone the repository:

 git clone https://github.com/kennanmell/Handoff.git